arabel1a/pc-ir-remote/README.md

 ### Dummy Arduino device controlled via USB
 This method is less convenient as it requires a dedicated USB port and power for the Arduino.
 However, it was useful during the debugging stage.
 The code for this is in the `arduino_ir` folder.

+### Usage
+The `light.sh` script contains several useful functions for my NO_NAME lamp, such as `light_night_mode`.
+It's likely that your remote device will have different address and command codes.

+These commands were recorded using the Arduino package [LogicAnalyzer](https://github.com/gillham/logic_analyzer) along with the PulseView GUI.